scotty-c/puppet-docker_swarm/README.md

   }
 ```

-To manage the the cluster with a third party back end:
+To manage the the cluster with a third party back end, if you have more than one master the  module will configure master replication.
+Port 4000 will need to be open between the masters and set the interface you would like to  advertise for replication with the ```advertise``` param:
 ```
 class {'docker_swarm':}